imvaibhav99/backend-auth/documentation.md

 4. Plan the model and create the userSchema and export the model.

-# this->it is the object for an object, instance for an instance.
+# this->it is the object for an object, instance for an schema.
 Arrow functions don't have their own this,so avoid arrow function where this is required :
 <!-- userSchema.methods.checkPassword = function (enteredPassword) {
   return this.password === enteredPassword;
 }; -->